 As the visitor's image is captured on a live video camera, radical shifts in color and sounds occur in the projection while particles and poetic texts emerge and dissolve in response to the viewer's movement.
 The seven colors change with audio shifts, moving from irritating and disturbing to peaceful and calming.
 Each state lasts exactly one minute and it is striking how different this 60 seconds are experienced with the change of sound and color.
 This work is informed by the artist's study of Indian chakra system along with her collaboration with a research group led by Dr. Ken Wells, Professor-in-Residence of Psychiatry and Biobehavioral Sciences at UCLA who studies environmental effects on mental health.

-- Inside Out Loud: Visualizing Women’s Health in Contemprary Art, Mildred Lane Kemper Art Museum, University of Washington, St Louis.
-Jan 21 – Apr 24, 2005
+- Inside Out Loud: Visualizing Women’s Health in Contemporary Art, Mildred Lane Kemper Art Museum, Washington University, St. Louis, MO, January 21st – April 24th, 2005